Red Star Over China: Assessments and criticisms

 The book has been called a "journalistic scoop" and a "historical classic", and the scholar Julia Lovell is among those who argue that the book played a key role in creating Chinese support and Western approval of Mao.
+Mao himself commented that the book "had merit no less than Great Yu controlling the floods".

+American historian Owen Lattimore wrote that Red Star over China "rose like fireworks, breaking through the twilight ... there was another China, after all!"
+Pearl S. Buck contended, "Every page of this extraordinary record is filled with significance."
+Time magazine compared Snow's reporting to be akin to Columbus discovering the new world.
+U.S. President Franklin D. Roosevelt read the book and invited Snow to the White House three different times to hear his views on supporting China in the Second Sino-Japanese War.

-Indeed, Mao commented that the book "had merit no less than Great Yu controlling the floods."
-According to Jung Chang and Jon Halliday, Snow probably believed what he was told to be true, and much of it is still of basic significance, especially the "Autobiography of Mao".
-They also wrote that Mao omitted key elements from his accounts of party history and Snow missed others.
-According to Anne-Marie Brady, Snow submitted the transcripts of his interviews to be edited and approved by Party officials and changes in the American edition were made in response to the Communist Party of the United States.
-Snow's account of the Long March has been criticised by some while others have maintained that it is basically valid.
+Mao Zedong's biographers, Jung Chang and Jon Halliday, wrote that Snow probably believed what he was told to be true, and much of it is still of basic significance, especially the "Autobiography of Mao".
+But they are severely critical of Snow and also wrote that Mao omitted key elements from his accounts of party history and Snow missed others.
+The scholar Anne-Marie Brady found that Snow submitted the transcripts of his interviews to be edited and approved by CCP officials and made changes in the American edition in response to the Communist Party of the United States.
+Snow's account of the Long March, for instance has been criticised by some, while others have maintained that it is basically valid.

 In his 1966 biography of Mao, the American Sinologist Stuart R. Schram wrote that Red Star Over China was irreplaceable in learning about Mao's early years and that despite "many errors of detail", it remains "by far the most important single source regarding his life" and offered important insights into "Mao's own vision of his past".
-John K. Fairbank praised Snow's reporting for giving the West the first articulate account of the Chinese Communist Party and its leadership, which he called "disastrously prophetic."
+John K. Fairbank praised Snow's reporting for giving the West the first articulate account of the Chinese Communist Party and its leadership, which he called "disastrously prophetic".
 Writing thirty years after the first publication of Red Star Over China, Fairbank stated that the book had "stood the test of time... both as a historical record and as an indication of a trend."
 Fairbank agrees that Snow was used by Mao, but defended Snow against the allegation that he was blinded by Chinese hospitality and charm, insisting that "Snow did what he could as a professional journalist."
 In Mao: A Reinterpretation, a work sympathetic to Mao, Lee Feigon criticizes Snow's account for its inaccuracies, but praises Red Star for being "[the] seminal portrait of Mao" and relies on Snow's work as a critical reference throughout the book.